 - Perform 30 hours (total) of civic engagement activities.

 - Complete a final written reflection about the Scholars experience.

-In order to earn a Certificate of Distinction, students must meet the above program requirements between August 9, 2021 and May 5, 2022.
-Completed program requirements will be tracked through the Civic Engagement Scholars checklist (coming in October).
+In order to earn a Certificate of Distinction, students must meet the above program requirements between August 9, 2022 and May 11, 2023.
+Completed program requirements will be tracked through the Civic Engagement Scholars checklist (available to Scholars by October).
 Please contact email@example.com with questions about these requirements.